 Located on Grande Batture, west of Pointe de la Prairie and near the western end of Īle aux Coudres.

-For a larger map of Pointe de la Prairie Lighthouse, click the lighthouse in the above map or get a map from: Mapquest.
+For a larger map of Pointe de la Prairie Lighthouse, click the lighthouse in the above map.

 The lighthouse is owned by the Canadian Coast Guard.
 Grounds/tower closed.

 Find the closest hotels to Pointe de la Prairie Lighthouse